cseanburns/semantic_web_development/src/p1-introduction-to-semantic-web-development.md

 #### Code Blocks

 Text that looks like **code blocks** indicate some kind of command, series of commands, or web code.
-Do not simply copy and paste the code into your terminal or text editor.
+To learn the material, do not copy and paste the code into your terminal or text editor.
 You should practice and type all code yourself.

 #### Asides